0xENDER/MySchoolProject/README.md

 - `-android`: Create an Android build
 - `-ios`: Create an iOS build

+If you face any problem whist building a native app for Windows, macOS, or Linux, make sure that you have [the proper enviromnet setup for `electron-builder`](https://www.electron.build/multi-platform-build.html)!

 ## Licensing

 This project is licensed under an [Attribution-NonCommercial-ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-nc-sa/4.0/)!